|

 bass, plus two Flamenco guitars (one played by Fernandez)

+and an accordion.
 The affection between the two men is very striking.
 There

 is a language barrier and an age gap of 54 years; Safi dresses